happening now

 Photographer in Residence 2025: Carmen Alcedo

-The Mill is thrilled to announce Carmen Alcedo as the recipient of the Photographer in Residence program for 2025.
-Presented in partnership with the Ana and Christopher Koch Foundation Fund, Carmen will receive a 12-month studio space in 2025 and an exhibition outcome as part of The Mill’s Visual Arts Program in 2026.
+We are thrilled to announce Carmen Alcedo as the recipient of the Photographer in Residence program for 2025.
+Presented in partnership with the Ana and Christopher Koch Foundation Fund, Carmen will receive a 12-month studio space in 2025 and an exhibition outcome as part of our Visual Arts Program in 2026.

 About the artist: